 ...
 Success!
 By default, MySQL comes with a database named 'test' that anyone can access.
 This is also intended only for testing, and should be removed before moving into a production environment.
 Remove test database and access to it?
 [Y/n] y - Dropping test database... ...
 Success! - Removing privileges on test database... ...
 Success!
 Reloading the privilege tables will ensure that all changes made so far will take effect immediately.
 Reload privilege tables now?
 [Y/n] y ...
 Success!
 All done!
 If you've completed all of the above steps, your MySQL installation should now be secure.
 Thanks for using MySQL!
 Cleaning up...

 Step 7: Test Your Installation

-When the database server is started then we can access MySql database by using MySql client through terminal with the following command
+When the database server is started then we can access the MySql database by using the MySql client through the terminal with the following command

 - Via Root Login